An acceleration technique for methods for finding the nearest point in a polytope and computing the distance between two polytopes: Computing the distance between two polytopes

 Both, the ALT-MDM method and the quadratic programming method were implemented ``on their own'' and also incorporated within the robust acceleration technique (Meta-algorithm~\ref{alg:PolytopesDistanceRobust}).
 The initial guess for the meta-algorithm was chosen as

 We also set $\eta = 10^{-4}$.

 The results of numerical experiments are given in Fig.~\ref{fig:Dist3}--\ref{fig:Dist10}.
 Let us point out that these results are qualitatively the same as the results of numerical experiments for the nearest point problem given in Sect.~\ref{subsect:NumExperiments_NPP}.
 Therefore, the discussion of numerical experiments from Sect.~\ref{subsect:NumExperiments_NPP} is valid for Meta-algorithm~\ref{alg:PolytopesDistanceRobust} as well.
-Here we only note that in all our numerical experiments (both the ones reported above and multiple experiments not reported here) Meta-algorithm~\ref{alg:PolytopesDistanceRobust} turned out to have linear in $\ell + m$ average case complexity.
-Therefore it is an interesting open problem to either provide a rigorous proof of this result for the proposed acceleration technique or to find a counterexample.